-References in this Privacy Notice to "clients" are intended as references both to my Instructing Solicitors and to the client(s) who have retained my Instructing Solicitors (also referred to as "lay clients").
+References in this Privacy Notice to 'Clients' are intended as references both to my Instructing Solicitors and to the client(s) who have retained my Instructing Solicitors.

-I will need to collect, hold and use clients' personal information in order to provide such services as I am asked by my Instructing Solicitors to provide.
+I will need to collect, hold and use Clients' personal information in order to provide such services as I am asked by my Instructing Solicitors to provide.